Polymer Plastic Processing Experts, from Manufacturing Materials to Fabrication

 Torlon - Machining Tidbits

-• All Torlon grades are abrasive on tooling.
+• All Torlon grades are more abrasive on tooling than softer plastics like nylon and acetal.
+This especially true of the reinforced grades such as 5030 and 7130.
 Carbide tooling can be used for short runs.
+Part geometry, tolerances and grade will also influence tooling selection.
 Polycrystalline (PCD) tooling should always be considered long runs, tightly tolerance parts and for reinforced grades.

 • Torlon has lower elongation than many other plastics.
 Excessive tool rubbing during machining can cause material pullout that resembles localized porosity.
 Deep hole drilling without sufficient coolant can lead to cracking.